 All swimmers will be at practice on time with all required equipment.
 If swimmers are going to be late or need to leave early, they will notify the coach ahead of time.

 All swimmers will follow the directions and instructions of the coaching staff and display proper respect and sportsmanship toward coaches, officials, administrators, teammates, fellow competitors, Aquatic staff members and the public at all times.

+All swimmers will understand the requirements of USA Swimming Minor Athlete Abuse Protection Policy (MAAP) specifically regarding the following topics:

+One-on-one interactions

+Travel requirements, both local and team travel

+Social Media and Electronic Communications

+Locker Room and Changing Area restrictions

+Rules regarding massages and rub-downs

+All adult athlete swimmers will annually complete Athlete Protection Training as provided by USA Swimming

 All swimmers will refrain from using inappropriate language or humor, inappropriate physical contact, violence, behaviors deemed dishonest, offensive, or illegal.